TSchotter/webserver-tomb/docs/2-htmlcss/htmlTags.md

 ## Next Steps

-Now that you understand HTML tags, learn about [CSS](CSSstart.md) to style your HTML content.
+Now that you understand HTML tags and how they function, learn about [CSS](CSSstart.md) to style your HTML content.

 ---